 How can I enhance my division 2 gear score?

 The Gear Score is the average value of your best gear.
-To raise your Gear Score, you must seek out and equip stronger armor and weapons.
+You must seek out and equip stronger armor and weapons to raise your Gear Score.
 At this stage in the game, prioritize Gear Score over Health, Armor, and Skill Power.

 Conclusion